-Now place your attention on your body, and say "Here we all are, together - we are safe".
+Now place your attention on your body, and say "Here we all are, together".
 Feel if your body responds.
 It may not change at all, but it might "hear" what you have just said, and relax in some small way, or become more energised.
 If some part of your body does respond, then smile at it internally.